p3732/arrival_film_analysis/src/chapter3 communication.md

 While Louise, Ian and the military crew stand on their side with a vastness of technology and protective hazard suits, the Heptapods are just there, without any tools or utilities.
 The only 'technology' that they seem to have, are the big pebble-shaped spaceships they came in, which by comparison with classic depictions of UFOs in other works of science fiction, don't have a particular technological feel to them either.
 Instead the spaceships, as well as their navigators, appear mysterious.
-This was very well intended according to director Villeneuve, who wanted the aliens to have a "strong instinctive presence" much like a whale or an elephant [@interview-villeneuve] (at 5:15).
+This was very well intended according to director Villeneuve, who wanted the aliens to have a "strong instinctive presence" much like a whale or an elephant [@interview-villeneuve, at 5:15].

 So from the perspective of the aliens, offering a 'weapon' could have a clearly defined meaning, since their language apparently is the only tool they posses.
 It is even foreshadowed that this 'weapon' is language, when Ian is introduced and reads the preface of Louise's book, quoting her that language "is the first weapon drawn in a conflict".